J.D. Davis Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.47).

-- Diamondbacks pitchers combine to allow 86 total home runs at a clip of 1.1 per game (to rank 18th in the league).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (87 total, 1.1 per game).

-- Davies (1-3) gets the starting nod for the Diamondbacks in his eighth start of the season.
-He's put together a 7.11 ERA in 31 2/3 innings pitched, with 28 strikeouts.
+- Kelly (9-3) is trying for his 10th win when he takes the mound for the Diamondbacks in his 16th start of the season.
+He has a 3.10 ERA in 90 2/3 innings pitched, with 96 strikeouts.

-- His most recent appearance came on Sunday against the Cleveland Guardians, when the right-hander threw 3 2/3 innings, surrendering eight earned runs while giving up nine hits.
+- The righty's most recent time out came on Tuesday against the Milwaukee Brewers, when he went seven innings, surrendering one earned run while allowing three hits.

-- The 30-year-old has an ERA of 7.11, with 8 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.